 - The business makes $100 profit on that customer (before marketing spend)

-This means that we would need to return a 4:1 ROAS (4 dollars of revenue for every 1 dollar spent) in order for you to break even on your marketing spend.
-To put another way, you’re able to spend up to $100 acquiring a customer (cost per acquisition, or CPA).
+- This means that we would need to return a 4:1 ROAS (4 dollars of revenue for every 1 dollar spent) for you to break even on your marketing spend.
+To put it another way, you can spend up to $100 acquiring a customer (cost per acquisition, or CPA).

-For example, if you have 10 keywords you’re going to focus efforts on, you would need a $2,000 budget to determine success or fail on those keywords.
+For example, if you have 10 keywords you will focus efforts on, you would need a $2,000 budget to determine success or failure on those keywords.

-A typical small local business budget is typically somewhere in the $2,500 – $7,500 per month range.
+A typical small local business budget is typically $2,500 – $7,500 per month.
 Once we’ve proven the concept, we look to aggressively scale your business so long as you can keep up with the demand.

 The caveat here is the competition in the market.
 If a single click costs $10 because of high competition, that means we’re only going to get 10 clicks for every $100 of spend.
 That also means we need to convert 1 out of every 10 clicks or have a 10% conversion rate.
-With industry average conversion rates more around 2-4%, your website better be damn good to make this strategy work at all.
+With industry average conversion rates around 2-4%, your website better be damn good to make this strategy work.

-If you’re looking for the experts, we can help you do this math and determine if PPC is the right strategy for you (if it’s not, we’ll straight up tell you).
-Go ahead and shoot us a proposal request and we’ll get in touch with you immediately.
+If you’re looking for experts, we can help you do this math and determine if PPC is the right strategy for you (if it’s not, we’ll tell you).
+Go ahead and shoot us a proposal request and we’ll contact you immediately.
 Even if you’re unsure about hiring an agency, we can do an audit and provide some tips free of charge!

 Danger: Don’t Spend if it’s a Last Ditch Effort

 Good businesses do better on Google Ads.
 Bad businesses don’t.
-If your small business is turning to Google Ads as a means to get itself back in the upswing of things, it might not the best move.
-In that instance, hiring a Fractional CMO might be the smarter play to analyze your business on a more fundamental level and tell you what you need to do to get ready for a PPC initiative.
-The time to spend in Google Ads advertising is when your business is in good standing all around.
-You aren’t struggling to make ends meet, your website is solid, you have strong support from customers, etc.
+If your small business is turning to Google Ads to get itself back on the upswing of things, it might not be the best move.
+In that instance, hiring a Fractional CMO might be the more competent play to analyze your business on a more fundamental level and tell you what you need to do to prepare for a PPC initiative.
+The time to spend in Google Ads advertising is when your business is in good standing.
+You can make ends meet, your website is solid, you have strong support from customers, etc.

 Overall, you’re in control of your budget.
 If you want to spend $5 a day instead of $1,000 a month, that’s your call.
-But keep in mind the benefits of spending more up front in order to get more in return.
-You’re not spending money just to spend it, you’re spending it to create growth.
+But keep in mind the benefits of spending more upfront to get more in return.
+You’re not spending money to spend it.
+You’re spending it to create growth.

-If you’re unsure what you should spend on Google Ads, let us give you a quick evaluation and some small business marketing advice.
+If you need help deciding what you should spend on Google Ads, let us give you a quick evaluation and some small business marketing advice.

 Hi Roger,